AtomLinter/linter-reek/README.md

 Now you can proceed to install the linter-reek plugin.

-### Plugin installation
+### Installing the Plugin
 ```
 $ apm install linter-reek
 ```

 ## Settings
-You can configure linter-reek by editing ~/.atom/config.cson (choose Open Your Config in Atom menu):
+You can configure linter-reek from its settings panel or by editing ~/.atom/config.cson (choose Open Your Config in Atom menu).
+The only thing that needs to be configured is the path to the `reek` executable.

-#### reekExecutablePath
+### Executable Path
 ```
 'linter-reek':
   'reekExecutablePath': /path/to/your/reek/here
 ```
-Run `which reek` to find the path (if you using rbenv run `rbenv which reek`).
+Run `which reek` to find the path (if you're using rbenv run `rbenv which reek`).

-**Note**: This plugin finds the nearest config.reek file and uses the -c command line argument to use that file, so you may not use the -c argument in the linter settings.
+**Note**: This plugin finds the nearest config.reek file and will automatically use it if it exists.
+If it does not, `reek` will run with its default settings.

 ## Contributing
 If you would like to contribute enhancements or fixes, please do the following: